artminor/sgBootcamp/README.md

 # sgBootcamp
-Software Guild Java online bootcamp assignments
+Software Guild Java online bootcamp assignments for the intro to web development phase